shiref209/rfs-cli/README.md

 Sherif Hamam <shiref.hamam2@gmail.com>

-## React Compatibility
+## React/React Native Compatibility

-RFS-CLI is designed to work with all versions of React.
-However, please note that some generated code might use features from newer React versions.
-If you're using an older version of React, you may need to adjust the generated code accordingly.
+RFS-CLI is designed to work with all versions of React and React Native.
+However, please note that some generated code might use features from newer versions.
+If you're using an older version, you may need to adjust the generated code accordingly.

 ## Issues